-Interrupt latch release.
-Latched interrupt source information (INS1-INS3) is cleared and physical interrupt latched pin is changed to its inactive state when this register is read.
-WMI, BFI and STPWMI are not cleared by this command.
+Interrupt Release (INT_REL) register: Latched interrupt source information reported in INS1, INS2, and INS3 registers is cleared and physical interrupt latched pin is changed to its inactive state when this register is read.
+However, WMI, BFI bits in INS2 register and STPWMI bit in INS1 register are not cleared by this command.
+Furthermore, INT bit in STAT will not be cleared by reading this register if WMI or BFI bits in INS2 register or STPWMI bit in INS1 register are set to 1.
+Read value is dummy.